sovrynn/ecdo/6-LITERATURE-MEDIA/1-cirnosad/README.md

 phys 1
 https://x.com/cirnosad/status/1659183755406491651

-## list of nuke usage found by scraping through his feed
+## list of nuke usage found by scraping through his feed (videos and snips in this folder)

 tartous, dec 2024